Get 44% Off. Only $8.33/mo

 Live Lean Nation, on today’s episode I’m sharing the strength building exercise you need to stop avoiding, and how you can perform it safely, regardless of your fitness level.

-If there’s one exercise I’d like to see more people in the gym performing, it’s this one:
+If there’s one exercise I’d like to see more people in the gym performing, it’s this one, deadlifts.

-If that sound of that word scares you…you’re not alone…and that’s why I needed to create this episode for you.
+If the sound of that word scares you, you’re not alone, and that’s why I needed to create this post for you.

 One of the biggest fitness myths out there is that deadlifts are bad for your back.